 Plastic packaging varies on a very wide range, varying from simple food wraps to the more complicated and sophisticated containers.
 There is a potent threat for contamination of the food packaged inside by the packaging films.
 There is a high possibility that packaging material may impart a flavour to the food.
 During plastic making, the volatile gets incorporated into the pellets.
 When the pellets are converted into plastic films, the film can be affected by residual volatiles.
 Many more factors such as processing temperature, filling temperature of the product, sealing temperature, sterilization process in pouches, all this affect the scalping of flavour.

 Permeability to different gases, water vapour transmission, allows the contamination through external sources which lead to alteration of packaged food flavour.
 All the changes in the flavour ultimately affect the organoleptic quality.
-Selection of packaging material must be done carefully by considering the fact that it absorbs the volatiles from food and surrounding.
+Selection of packaging material must be done carefully by considering the fact that it absorbs the volatiles from food and surroundings.
 Besides, there are also regulations that exist for use of packaging materials, which manufacturers need to comply with.Array

 - Applications of Flavours and Food Regulations